m-housh/supabase-client-dependency/Sources/SupabaseDependencies/Documentation.docc/Articles/00_GettingStarted.md

 methods for interacting with the supabase authentication client.
 Providing hooks that can allow you to override the current user, session, and convenience methods for logging in users.

-See <doc:AuthControllerUsage> for more authentication methods.
+See <doc:01_AuthControllerUsage> for more authentication methods.

 ```swift